Osborne sees urgent need to establish new UK-EU relationship

-LONDON Britain urgently needs to establish a new relationship with the European Union, but should not serve its notice to quit the bloc until this new model had become clear, finance minister George Osborne told business leaders on Tuesday.
+LONDON Britain urgently needs to establish a new relationship with the European Union, but should not serve its notice to quit the bloc until this new model had become clear, Chancellor George Osborne told business leaders on Tuesday.

 "The truth is, for all of your businesses, that uncertainty will only really be resolved when we come to an agreement ... on the relationship we now want with our European partners..."
 Osborne said at a conference hosted by The Times newspaper.